Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 #### Header:

 1. The Title
-  i.
-Check that the title doesn't overlap the header. ii.
-Check that the title resizes as the width changes for mobile or table use.
+    1. Check that the title doesn't overlap the header.
+    2. Check that the title resizes as the width changes for mobile or table use.

 #### Body (Prior to Game Being Started):

 1. Start Button
-  i.
-Upon hovering, the button should change colour. ii.
-If the mouse is moved away from the button, it should revert to it's original colour slowly. iii.
-Upon click, hide the button and the game field should appear. iv.
-Upon click, the timer should appear with the game field and begin.
+    1. Upon hovering, the button should change colour.
+    2. If the mouse is moved away from the button, it should revert to it's original colour slowly.
+    3. Upon click, hide the button and the game field should appear.
+    4. Upon click, the timer should appear with the game field and begin.
-  v.
-Upon click, the click counter should appear with the game field.
+    5. Upon click, the click counter should appear with the game field.

 #### Body (When The Game Has Started):